 - 4.3.1 A joint tenancy can be assigned to a sole tenancy and will be considered under the assignment procedures if both parties agree and depending on the circumstances. - 4.3.2 Once a sole tenancy has been created, we are not able to 'add' another person to that tenancy in law.
 We will not approve any requests for a change from a sole to a joint tenancy. - 4.3.3 Tenants can exchange their tenancy with another tenant by way of internet-based mutual exchange services.
-They can also be arranged between tenants outside of this service. - 4.3.4 We will subscribe to an internet based mutual exchange service for those tenants who wish to subscribe.
+They can also be arranged between tenants outside of this service. - 4.3.4 Ongo Homes subscribe to an internet based mutual exchange service for those tenants who wish to exchange their tenancy with someone else.
 We will publicise the availability of any mutual exchange service(s) to which we subscribe, to our tenants.
-Details of the internet based mutual exchange services which we subscribe to are available on [our website]. - 4.3.5 All lettings and sales will be recorded on the Continuous Recording of Lettings (CORE) system.
+Details of the internet based mutual exchange services which we subscribe to are available on our website or through our Customer Experience team.